 Students admitted to the MS-Finance Analysis program without sufficient background may need to complete additional courses.
 Please contact the Graduate Student Services Office for more information.

 You may also be interested in:

 Graduate Certificate in Investment Management

-Finance faculty in the Lubar School of Business offer a scope of expertise that includes financial market and investment analysis, corporate finance, managerial economics, international finance, and real estate investment.
+Finance faculty in the Lubar College of Business offer a scope of expertise that includes financial market and investment analysis, corporate finance, managerial economics, international finance, and real estate investment.
 Accomplished academic researchers and great classroom teachers, the faculty guide students in applying academic theory to the real-world challenges that are ever-present in the complex global marketplace.